Physical Ability Test

 New York State Police Trooper Candidate Physical Ability Test

 (THIS FORM IS THE PERFORATED LAST PAGE OF THE LETTER CALLING YOU TO PROCESSING)

 The New York State Police Physical Ability Test is designed to assess the following fitness components:

 Flexibility - the ability of muscles and joints to operate through a normal range of motion without injury.

 Dynamic Strength - the ability of the muscles to generate force to perform repeated tasks over an extended period of time.

 Cardiovascular Endurance - the ability of the heart and vascular system to transport and utilize oxygen for sustained activity involving stamina.

 The Trooper Physical Ability Test consists of three (3) subtests.
-A minimum performance score is required on three (3) of the subtests, the Sit-Ups, Push-ups and the 1.5 Mile Run.
+A minimum performance score is required on each of the following three (3) of the subtests: Sit-Ups, Push-ups and the 1.5 Mile Run.
 These tests are scored in a pass/fail manner.
-The minimum physical fitness standards for hiring are included in a chart following the description of the subtests.
-The chart also includes the minimum fitness graduation standards a recruit must meet to successfully complete the Academy.
+The minimum physical fitness norms for hiring are included in a chart following the description of the subtests.
+The chart also includes the minimum fitness graduation norms a recruit must meet to successfully complete the Academy.